Tiritas de Pescado Zihuatanejo Style

 “This post was sponsored by Fresh From Florida as part of Influencer Activation for Influence Central.”

-This dish makes me think about sunny days on the beach because it’s a perfect meal for a hot summer day.
-I had lived in four beach towns in my life, but only one of those places has been here in the states, and that place is the wonderful Marco Island, Florida.
-If you live in Florida, you are a lucky fellow; Florida has some of the best produce and seafood in the country.
 Did you know that?
 My family loved to buy blueberries, tomatoes, sweet corn and watermelon locally!
-So fresh and grown right there close by the island.
-But it doesn't matter if you don’t live in Florida, many supermarkets carry those products in their produce section or seafood area.
+So fresh and grown right there close to the island.
+But it doesn’t matter if you don’t live in Florida, many supermarkets carry those products in their produce section or seafood area.

 As the weather starts getting warmer my family loves grilling and eating outdoors in our backyard.
 And weekends like “Memorial Day” or Four of July” are a perfect way to enjoy Florida fresh produce and seafood.
 Like preparing a Watermelon “Agua Fresca’, and this quick recipe for Fish strips made using Tilapia from Florida.
 A great appetizer your family and friends will enjoy before you start grilling.

-This is an easy to make fish cocktail from Ixtapa-Zihuatanejo in the state of Guerrero, where it is usually prepared using sailfish or marlin.
-The fish is finely sliced in small 2-in stripes of about ¼-in thickness, that are quickly marinated with lime juice and then mixed with red onion slices and seasoned with peppers, oregano, salt and pepper.
+This is easy to make the fish cocktail from Ixtapa-Zihuatanejo in the state of Guerrero, where it is usually prepared using sailfish or marlin.
+The fish is finely sliced in small 2-in stripes of about ¼-in thickness, that is quickly marinated with lime juice and then mixed with red onion slices and seasoned with peppers, oregano, salt, and pepper.
 Traditional serve with corn tostadas or saltine crackers.
-It's is very similar to a ceviche but with less ingredients and requires a shorter prep time.
-At home we love to have it as an appetizer.
+It’s is very similar to a ceviche but with fewer ingredients and requires a shorter prep time.
+At home, we love to have it as an appetizer.

 - ½ cup lime juice